Mertensia longiflora

 Mertensia longiflora is a species of flowering plant in the borage family known by the common names small bluebells and long bluebells.

-Distribution

-It is native to western North America from British Columbia to California to Montana, where it grows in several types of habitat.

 Description

 It is a perennial herb growing from branched and tuberous roots in the form of a caudex.
 The erect stem averages about 18 cm in height.
 There are a few oval to lance-shaped leaves.

 The inflorescence is a dense, often crowded cluster of hanging tubular flowers which are fused at the base and expand into lobed and bell-like mouths.
 They are generally bright blue, but may be lavender to pinkish to nearly white, and measure up to 2.5 cm long.

+Taxonomy

+Mertensia longiflora was scientifically described and named by Edward Lee Greene in 1898.
+It is classified in the genus Mertensia within the Boraginaceae family.
+The species has no accepted varieties, but has two among its six heterotypic synonyms.